OTI Festival 1989

-The OTI Festival 1989 (Decimoctavo Gran Premio de la Canción Iberoamericana, Décimo Oitavo Grande Prêmio da Canção Ibero-Americana) was the 18th edition of the OTI Festival, held on 18 November 1989 at the theater of the James L. Knight Center in Miami, United States, and presented by María Conchita Alonso, Lucy Pereda, Antonio Vodanovic, Verónica Castro, and Carlos Mata.
+The OTI Festival 1989 (Decimoctavo Gran Premio de la Canción Iberoamericana, Décimo Oitavo Grande Prêmio da Canção Ibero-Americana) was the 18th edition of the OTI Festival, held on 18 November 1989 at the theater of the James L. Knight Center in Miami, United States, and presented by Lucy Pereda, Antonio Vodanovic, Verónica Castro, Carlos Mata, María Conchita Alonso, Emmanuel, and Don Francisco.
 It was organised by the Organización de Televisión Iberoamericana (OTI) and host broadcaster Univision.

 Broadcasters from twenty-two countries participated in the festival.
-The winner was the song "Una canción no es suficiente" performed by Analí representing Mexico; with "Como una luz" by José Manuel Soto representing Spain placing second; and "Te ofrezco" by Maridalia Hernández representing the Dominican Republic placing third.
+The winner was the song "Una canción no es suficiente", written by Jesús Monárrez, and performed by Analí representing Mexico; with "Como una luz", written and performed by José Manuel Soto representing Spain, placing second; and "Te ofrezco", written by Juan Luis Guerra, and performed by Maridalia Hernández representing the Dominican Republic, placing third.

 Location

 James L. Knight Center, Miami – venue of the OTI Festival 1989.

 The Organización de Televisión Iberoamericana (OTI) designated Univision as the host broadcaster for the 18th edition of the OTI Festival.
 The broadcaster staged the event in Miami.
 The venue selected was the theater of the James L. Knight Center, which is a venue with a capacity of 4,605 seats within a entertainment and convention complex.